-Pyeongchang 2018: What to watch at the Winter Olympics opening ceremonies
+Pyeongchang 2018: What to watch at the Winter Olympics opening ceremony

 - The torch bearer will likely be figure skating champion Yuna Kim, who took home silver in Sochi and retired shortly after.

-- On the eve of the ceremonies, North Korea flexed its military muscle.
+- On the eve of the ceremony, North Korea flexed its military muscle.
 Supreme Leader Kim Jong-un grinned as the rogue state paraded its most dangerous weaponry, Nathan Vanderklippe reports.

 Tessa Virtue and Scott Moir